Mercedes Jones: Season 5

 In season five, she was demoted and credited as a guest star.
 She returned in the premiere episode "Love, Love, Love" to be present for Blaine's proposal to Kurt, and again for Finn's funeral and memorial in "The Quarterback".
 She sang "I'll Stand By You" as a tribute to Finn, who had sung it to the sonogram of what he thought was his and Quinn's baby in the first-season episode "Ballad", and later told her about doing so.
 In "City of Angels", she comes to support the New Directions since the nationals is held in LA, and it's revealed that she has landed a new recording contract.
 While there, she learns that a dejected Marley Rose has given up songwriting and is considering quitting the New Directions and, having mentored her before for Regionals, convinces her to keep following her dreams.
 In the special 100th episode, due to their recent success, she and Rachel (who was just cast in a broadway role) starts a rivalry, though they made up with each other in the end as they realize they are equally talented.
 She moves to New York with fellow glee club graduates for the rest of the season to record her album, and while there, rekindled her romance with Sam.
 In the season finale, she breaks up with Sam as she realizes she can't make him wait for her to be ready to lose her virginity.
 She went on a mall tour across the state with her high school friends, Santana Lopez (Naya Rivera) and Brittany Pierce (Heather Morris) as her main back up.

 Season 6

 She was promoted to the main cast again for the final season.
 She comes back to McKinley with all of the McKinley graduates to try to help Rachel recruit new members for the glee club in the episode "Homecoming".
 She later tries to convince Rachel to chase her dreams to be on Broadway.
 In the series finale, Mercedes is going to be Beyoncé's opening act for her upcoming world tour, and gives a tearful farewell to her friends.
 In 2020, she is headlining her own world tour, and watches Rachel win an award.
-She attends the McKinley auditorium rededication to Finn Hudson, sings one last song with every former members of New Directions, and take a final bow with the rest of the Glee cast.
+She attends the McKinley auditorium rededication to Finn Hudson, sings one last song with every former member of New Directions, and takes a final bow with the rest of the Glee cast.